patrickoser/social-app/README.md

     Figure out why reloading the page when on a specific PostPage the page doesnt load properly.

-    There should be no Header in the login/signup page.

     Look into setting up Tailwind to set some default colors and make it easier to reuse them throughout the project.

-    Set up structure for Contact page.

-Pages needed:
-    Home feed
-        Put Nav bar on left side and have it slide under the content for a mobile friendly version.

-        No need to have a seperate page for post creation, it should be a popup window, or a box that expands at the top like Twitter.

-    Profile page
-        Your posts scroll across the screen like the Home feed but have a wheel effect where the posts become bigger and emphasized as they reach the center of the screen.
-As if you are turing a wheel

-    Login and signup
-        Can be the same style as the comparable login and signup pages.
-Looked clean and can easily tweak the color and style as I want.

-        Make it possible for users to login/signup using their google account and maybe a couple others but at least google.

-    Settings
-        Doesn't have to be an extensive list, just a few features that make sense.
-Stuff like changing your display name.

-    A page to display the individual posts you click on.
-        Posts should have a like button, repost button, and section to add comments.

-        To add comments to posts a drop down box will appear so that the user can add their comment.
-A whole new page is not needed.
-When the comment is add the page will scroll to the added comment.

-Possible additional features:
-    A way for users to message each other.

 # React + Vite